 The frequency of rectal sparing and backwash ileitis differs between reports, with the frequency of backwash ileitis ranging from < 10% to 51%.
 Jorgens et al[21] speculated that repeated examination or different patient selection criteria account for these differing results, and also reported that the frequency of rectal sparing on histological examination (20%) was higher than that on endoscopic examination (12%).
 Joo et al[5] speculated that the different results were due to the definition and criteria of backwash ileitis.

 The frequency of rectal sparing ranges from < 10% to 66%.
-Loftus et al. reported that rectal sparing was observed in 52% of UC-PSC patients compared with only 6% of UC patients without PSC on endoscopy[9].
+Loftus et al reported that rectal sparing was observed in 52% of UC-PSC patients compared with only 6% of UC patients without PSC on endoscopy[9].
 Jorgenesen et al[24] reported that rectal sparing was observed in 66% of patients on endoscopy and was consistent with the results of pathological examination.
 In their study, the patients were considered to have rectal sparing if the inflammation involved the rectum but was less severe than that of the more proximal area of the colon.
 Joo et al[4] reported that rectal sparing was observed in only 27.5% of patients on histologic studies.
 Rectal sparing was defined as predilection if all biopsies from the rectum or the entire rectal mucosa from a resection specimen showed histologically normal mucosa.
 Rectal sparing was considered relative if at least one biopsy from the rectum at any time period or one portion of the rectal mucosa from the colonic resection specimen showed histologic features of chronicity, but at least mild activity was present in the areas of the mucosa proximal to the rectum.

 The extent of colon involvement, rectal sparing, and backwash ileitis should be defined internationally to clarify the characteristics of PSC-IBD.